 eBay sellers have had enough.
-They are paying more in fees, struggling to keep up with ever-changing policies and battling with technical problems like site outages and random testing.
+They are paying more in fees, struggling to keep up with ever-changing policies and battling with technical problems like site outages.

 Many also feel that over time, the marketplace has lost its person-to-person feel, and is no longer as friendly to small businesses.
-It goes further though.
-The introduction of Group Similar Listings and the imminent ban on custom store designs has made sellers feel like they are losing their identity.
-As a result, some sellers are now looking for alternative marketplaces to sell their products on.
+Sellers feel like they are losing their identity.
+As a result, some are now looking for alternative marketplaces to sell their products on.

 In this post, we’ll be exploring several eBay alternatives.
 All of them have similar characteristics to eBay, like being listing-driven, but they also have elements that sellers feel eBay has lost, like a person-to-person, community feel.
 Some of these marketplaces will allow sellers to list virtually anything, whereas others are more niche.

 Also check out our guide to Amazon alternatives.

 At a glance